Do You Need New Door Handles

 Turning the outer rose cover anti-clockwise, will release the cover be it screw or slip on.

-Using a suitable grease, it could be petroleum jelly or a silicon based lube, and smear over the spring area.
+Using a suitable grease, it could be petroleum jelly or a silicon based lube, smear over the spring area getting dome grease to slip into the gaps.

 When you have applied the grease hold the rose in your hand and turn the handle/lever a few times to allow the grease to lubricate.